Rolan2772/reservation-ms/README.md

 # reservation-ms
-Microservices architecture example on top of Spring Cloud stack.
-The idea behind is to concentrate on infrastructure rather than business logic.
-Simple reservation system used as a use case for the services communication, load balancing, logging, distributed tracing and monitoring.
+Project shows microservices architecture with the Spring Cloud stack.
+The idea behind is to concentrate on microservices infrastructure rather then business logic.
+Simple reservation system used as a use case for the surrounding system.

 ### Tech stack
 - Spring HATEOAS